microsoft/copilot-camp/docs/pages/custom-engine/05-actions.md

 Let's test Career Genie with the new **sendLists** actions.
 Start debugging your app by selecting **Run and Debug** tab on Visual Studio Code and **Debug in Teams (Edge)** or **Debug in Teams (Chrome)**.
 Microsoft Teams will pop up on your browser.
 Once your app details show up on Teams, select **Add** and start chatting with your app.

+!!! tip "Tip: Testing this exercise locally"
-!!! tip "Make sure to test and debug this exercise on Teams locally, as some of the Teams AI library capabilities you've implemented in your app so far won't smoothly work in the Teams App Test Tool."
+    Make sure to test and debug this exercise on Teams locally, as some of the Teams AI library capabilities you've implemented in your app so far won't smoothly work in the Teams App Test Tool.

 To start a conversation with Career Genie, simply type a message.
 For example, you can begin with 'Hi'.

+!!! tip "Tip: Check pop up settings in your browser"
-!!! tip " Make sure `Pop up` is not blocked by browser for a smoother experience for below instructions."
+    Make sure `Pop up` is not blocked by browser for a smoother experience for below instructions.

 You will see a small dialog box for the additional permissions with ‘Cancel’ and ‘Continue’ buttons.
 This dialog is for logging in and giving your consent to the required permissions.
 Select **Continue**.

 ![consent message teams](../../assets/images/custom-engine-04/consent-teams.png)

 Since you're running locally with Developer Tunnels, you'll see a warning screen, select **Continue**.
 Users won't see this when your app is deployed.
 You'll be redirected to login and consent to the app's permissions.

+!!! tip "Tip: Consent on behalf of your organization"
-!!! tip "If you're a Microsoft 365 administrator, you will also be given the option to "Consent on behalf of your organization" which will consent for every user in your tenant."
+    If you're a Microsoft 365 administrator, you will also be given the option to "Consent on behalf of your organization" which will consent for every user in your tenant.

 Select **Accept** to consent to the permissions.